-Evaluation of the Antibacterial Effect of Propolis Extract and to Use it for Mouthwash Production
+Evaluation of the Antibacterial Effect of Propolis Extract and its Use in Mouthwash Production

-This study aimed to determine the antibacterial properties of Propolis in a laboratory environment and to use it to produce antibacterial mouthwash with minimal complications.
+Objectives: The purpose was to determine the antibacterial properties of propolis and to evaluate its use as an antibacterial mouthwash with minimal complications

 Wilder RS, Bray KS.
 Improving periodontal outcomes: Merging clinical and behavioral science.
 Periodontol 2000.
 2016;71 65–81.